Amanullah Khan: Death

-After fleeing to India, King Amanullah Khan sought asylum in Italy because he was given the Order of the Annunciation by King Victor Emmanuel III on his world tour.
-He died in 1960, either in Italy or in Zürich, Switzerland.
-His body was brought to Afghanistan and buried in the eastern city of Jalalabad.
+After fleeing to British India, King Amanullah Khan sought asylum in Italy because he was given the Order of the Annunciation by King Victor Emmanuel III on his world tour.
+He died on 26 April 1960 in Zürich, Switzerland.
+His body was brought to Afghanistan and buried in the eastern city of Jalalabad near the tomb of his father Haibullah Khan.
 He left behind his widowed wife and four sons and five daughters, including Princess India of Afghanistan.